Nutrition Care Process for RPM and CCM Weight Loss Monitoring Programs

 The DASH (Dietary Approach to Stop Hypertension) diet is recommended by the American Heart Association as a resource to help treat or prevent hypertension.
 This tool provides daily and weekly nutritional goals to serve as a guide for patients to plan healthy meals and snacks.
 This diet emphasizes the intake of foods rich in potassium, magnesium, calcium, fiber, and protein.
 It intends to limit intake of sodium, sugar, trans fats, and saturated fats.

 The DASH approach encourages patients to include vegetables, fruits, lean proteins, whole grains, and low-fat dairy daily, while also promoting the moderation of fatty meats, sweets, desserts, sugary beverages, and sodium (between 1500-2300 mg per day).
-With the help of our registered dieticians, patients can use the DASH diet as a guide to plan their healthy weekly menus and contribute to a healthier lifestyle that will help manage chronic conditions.
+With the help of our registered dietitians, patients can use the DASH diet as a guide to plan their healthy weekly menus and contribute to a healthier lifestyle that will help manage chronic conditions.

 Intermittent fasting